The Condominium Act classifies five types of condominium corporations (alone or in combination). These are:

 The planner assigned to your application(s) co-ordinates responses from the circulation along with any comments received from the Ward Councillor and local community.
 These responses will be forwarded for you to consider as you revise your proposal.

 In response to the comments on your initial submission, you may be asked to revise your proposal and/or provide additional information and material.
-Revised and/or additional information and material should be discussed and co-ordinated with the planner and resubmitted through Toronto Building customer service staff.
+Revised and/or additional information and material should be discussed with the planner.
+When you are ready to resubmit your application, contact a Planning Consultant to request a secure link (GoAnywhere service) where you can upload your materials.
+You cannot use the Application Submission Tool to resubmit.

 You will be asked to include a covering letter with all resubmissions that clearly indicates how and where your proposal has been revised and, if appropriate, why any requested revisions were not made.